FEniCS/ufl/doc/sphinx/source/user/internal_representation.rst

 Internal representation details
 *******************************

+FIXME: This chapter is very much outdated.
+Most of the concepts are still the same but a lot of the details are different.

 This chapter explains how UFL forms and expressions are represented in detail.
 Most operations are mirrored by a representation class, e.g., ``Sum`` and ``Product``, which are subclasses